TriNetCo/pax-imperia-web/README.md

 Run these commands to start the server
 ```
-  npm install
-  npm start
+  go run main.go
 ```

 Now navigate to [http://localhost:3000](http://localhost:3000) to play the game!

-The main file to edit is of course `public/index.html` for getting at the front end.
+The main file to edit is of course `./public/index.html` for getting at the front end at the moment.